AJFaisal002/Football_Player_Tracking_Project/README.md

 - Upload a football match video
 - Run the complete player tracking and analytics pipeline
-- Visualize player tracking, team assignment, and ball possession
+- Visualize player tracking, team assignment and ball possession
 - Preview and download the processed output video

 ### 🖥️ UI Preview